ethanwongca/NLP_Contrastive/YouTubeASL/README.md

   Runs the download commands in parallel to speed up the process.

 - **crop_videos.py:**
-  Crops the downloaded MP4 files and creates a text file containing the corresponding timestamps from the downloaded SRT captions.
+  Segments the downloaded MP4 files and creates a text file containing the corresponding timestamps from the downloaded SRT captions.

+- **srt_script.py:**
+  A parallelized version of crop_videos.py to run on 10 jobs on 10 CPUs